• Skip to primary navigation

 • Then, add carrots, peas, ½ teaspoon salt, MSG (optional), and chicken bouillon (optional).
 Mix together often.

 • Once the rice is heated up and hot, finish with soy sauce for color!
 Mix together and add sliced green onions if you wish.
-The fried rice should take no longer than 5 minutes.
+The fried rice should take no longer than 5 minutes to cook.
 Hope you enjoy!

 Notes